F5Networks/f5-telemetry-streaming/docs/troubleshooting.rst

 ..
 NOTE:: You can disable monitor checks by setting **memoryThresholdPercent** value to 100.

-Telemetry Streaming v1.18 introduced a change in behavior for the monitor checks that run by default.
-Memory usage is monitored to prevent **restnoded** from crashing and restarting if memory usage becomes too high.
-By default (without user configuration), this translates to 90% of total memory allocated for restnoded (1433 MB by default, unless you set the db variables as noted in the workaround section of :ref:`restjavad`).

 Monitor checks run by default on intervals depending on %memory usage:

 .. list-table::
-      :widths: 100 25
       :header-rows: 1

       * - % of total memory usage